Afsharid navy

 Iran sustained maritime forces during Afsharid dynasty that were revived in 1734 by Nader Shah, with peak of its activity lasting more than a decade until Division of the Afsharid Empire.
 It operated in the Caspian Sea, where it was considered a threat by the Russian Empire.
 Headquartered in Bushehr, the southern flotilla maintained presence in the Persian Gulf as well as the Sea of Oman, effectively pushing against maritime Arabian empires in Sultanate of Muscat and Imamate of Oman, Pirates based in coasts that were later called Trucial, and also local rebels and mutineers.
-The Afsharid navy also ordered several vessels from the both the British and Dutch East India Company.
+The Afsharid navy also ordered several vessels from both the British and Dutch East India Company.

 History

 Prelude

 The last attempt to revive naval forces of Persia was made in 1718, which was unsuccessful.
 Kings of Safavid dynasty were reluctant to form a navy.

 Peak

 During its first decade, the navy showed an expansionist character, successfully taking control of Mascat and most islands in the Persian Gulf.
 They also annexed Bahrain, but were unable to overcome forces of the Ottomans or the Russians in the north.
 The navy began to decline approximately in 1745, and by 1747 when Nader Shah died it fell apart because many of its equipment were in poor and unrecoverable condition.